luiscetta/search_norris/README.md

 ### `npm test:coverage`

-To run [Cypress](https://docs.cypress.io/guides/getting-started/opening-the-app#What-you-ll-learn) in the project.\

-### `npm run cypress:open`

 This is so that when the test is run, the dev has more detailed coverage of the test performed.
 It shows if the test covered everything he should test.

+### `npm run cypress:open`

+To run [Cypress](https://docs.cypress.io/guides/getting-started/opening-the-app#What-you-ll-learn) in the project.\
+This command opens the Cypress panel to run end-to-end tests.

+If you prefer to run in the terminal from the project directory, just run `npx cypress run`.

 ### `npm run build`